Trees, tree protection and hedges

 Carry out works to unprotected trees

-Your Common Law rights allow you to cut back branches that overhang into your property but not to the point of destroying the tree.
+Under Common Law you can cut back branches that overhang into your property but not to the point of destroying the tree.

 You should always speak to your neighbour first and tell them you wish to trim the tree if it is not on your land; you must never trespass into your neighbour’s garden without consent.

-If a tree is protected the Common Law right is removed and you will need permission from the Council before undertaking works to, or removing the tree.
+If a tree is protected the above Common Law is removed and you will need permission from the Council before undertaking works to, or removing the tree.

 Trees and subsidence

-If a tree is causing subsidence damage to your property, you must first contact your home insurance company.
+If a tree may be causing subsidence damage to your property, you must first contact your home insurance company.
 They will investigate the matter and collect any evidence of structural damage to support any potential claim.

 High and nuisance hedges